chamoji/chamoji.github.io/about.md

 * gli

 This blog is my way of sharing knowledge I have accumulated over my lifetime.
-In a way, it's also a way of sharing how much I do not know.
+By the same token, it's also how I share what I _don't_ know.

-No matter the case, I always do it for _the joy of learning_.
+No matter the case,
+I always do it for _the joy of learning_.